MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 # Before you start with Guides authoring

-Before you get started with Guides authoring, you’ll want to understand your project and get organized.
+Before you get started with Microsoft Dynamics 365 Guides authoring, you’ll want to understand your project and get organized.
 Here’s a quick checklist to start you out on the right foot:

 - Gather as much content as you can before you begin creating your guide.
 This includes images, videos, and 3D content